davafons/k-means-python/README.md

 ### Run

-When the `--run-verbose` parameter is passed, the result is the output of a __step by step execution of the KMeans__.
+When the `--run-verbose` parameter is passed, the result is the output of a __step by step execution of the KMeans__, until the convergence of the clusters.

 ![run verbose gif](https://i.imgur.com/CZjx1H4.gif)
 ```